wikimedia/restbase-mod-table-spec/README.md

 index requests at the cost of cross-checking the index match with the actual data, at least on some backends.

-## Revision retention policies
-In an MVCC system, each update of a record results in a new revision.
-Depending on the application, these historical versions may or may not be useful; It may be desirable to limit the number of revisions retained in order to bound the storage requirements.

-The currently supported revision retention policy types are:

-### all
-When `revisionRetentionPolicy.type` is `all`, all revisions are maintained indefinitely.

-### latest
-When `revisionRetentionPolicy.type` is `latest`, the last `revisionRetentionPolicy.count` records are maintained, any others are expired in no less than `revisionRetentionPolicy.grace_ttl` seconds.

-### interval
-When `revisionRetentionPolicy.type` is `interval`, each `revisionRetentionPolicy.count`
-items are maintained each `revisionRetentionPolicy.interval` milliseconds.
-Removed items expire no less than `revisionRetentionPolicy.grace_ttl` seconds.

-### ttl
-When `revisionRetentionPolicy.type` is `ttl`, all items are maintained no less than for `revisionRetentionPolicy.ttl` seconds, and expire after that period.

-### latest_hash
-When `revisionRetentionPolicy.type` is `latest_hash`, only the latest row per `hash` key is kept, all the previous are deleted.
-The order is established by the ordering of the first `range` key.
-This retention policy is not supported for tables with secondary indexes and for tables with no `range` keys other than `tid`.

 ## Custom TTL
 A custom TTL can be set for individual objects on `PUT` requests by providing a special `_ttl` integer attribute.
 Its value indicates the amount of time (in seconds) after which the record will be removed from storage.

-Please note, that setting custom `_ttl` for individual rows is a dangerous feature, so do not mix it with `revisionRetentionPolicy` and generally use only if you know what you are doing.

 To select a TTL of a row, provide `withTTL: true` key in the query.